rich808/bmw_nlp/README.md

     y = subreddit label (E46 or E90)

-2) With the given features, use 4 models to determine the best model for the NLP goal.
+2) With the given features, used 4 models to determine the best model for the NLP goal.

     Model : Logistic Regression, KNearest Neighbors, Navies Bayes Mulitinomials and Decision Trees.